Brother Excludes My Child from Inheritance - AITA for Questioning His Decision?

 This decision has left me shocked and hurt, questioning why I'm being dragged into his personal grudges.
 I can't wrap my head around why he would punish my child for issues between us.

 When I confronted him, he brushed it off as his prerogative to decide who gets what in his will.
-But I can't help but feel like he's crossing a line by involving innocent children in our sibling rivalry.
+But I can't help but feel that he's crossing a line by involving innocent children in our sibling rivalry.

-So AITA for challenging my brother's choice and standing up for my child's right to a fair inheritance?
+So, AITA for challenging my brother's choice and standing up for my child's right to a fair inheritance?

 Family relationships are foundational to our identity, influencing not only how we view ourselves but also how we interact with others.
 Research indicates that dysfunctional family dynamics can lead to long-lasting psychological effects, such as anxiety and low self-esteem.
 A study published in the Journal of Family Psychology highlights that unresolved sibling rivalry can manifest in adult relationships, leading to patterns of exclusion and resentment.
 In this case, the brother's choices echo unresolved conflicts, thrusting the next generation into a cycle of familial discord.